 In urban areas, the speed limit is up to 50km/h, while in the countryside you can go as fast as 90km/h on paved roads, and 80km/h on gravel roads.
 But if you’re thinking you can go even faster because you’re surrounded by Icelandic nature, think again.
-We have active speed cameras in all possible locations, so there is a high likelihood that you will be found out.
+We have active speed cameras in all possible locations, so there is a good chance that they will catch you speeding.

-But we’ve got you covered.
+MyCar helps you stick to the legal speed limit.
 Our Toyota cars show you the speed limit on the dashboard and let you know if you’re driving too fast.

 15. Drinking and Driving?